bf6mods/bf6mods/README.md

 ## Getting Started

-To create a new project, simply run the following command and answer the questions
+To create a new project, simply run the following command and answer the questions, ensure that you are using Node v22 and above.

 ```
 npx @bf6mods/cli init